SharonMomanyi/Customer_Churn_Project/README.md

 ## Hypertuning Parameters

-To deal with the overfittig, i will hypertune the parameters.
+To deal with the overfittig, let's hypertune the parameters.
 We will use `GridSearchCV` to find the best parameters.

 from sklearn.model_selection import GridSearchCV